Cote d'Ivoire's 2018 EITI Report covers extractive activities in the country for that fiscal year. The document is in French.

 EITI is updating its workplan, including plans to follow up on recommendations of EITI reporting.
 The Ministry of Mining and Industry has contracted Spatial Dimensions to develop an online Flexicadastre for mining.

 The government issued Presidential Decree 2008-25 establishing the EITI multi-stakeholder group, known as the National Council for implementation of EITI Principles (Comité National pour la mise en œuvre des principes de l’ITIE), on 21 February 2008.
 Inter-Ministerial Decree 037/MEF/MMPE renewed the mandate of National Council members on 17 February 2012.
 The EITI is seeking to include requirements to participate in EITI reporting in new mining, oil and gas legislation.

-Côte d'Ivoire was found to have made meaningful progress in implementing the 2016 Standard in May 2018.
+Côte d’Ivoire has made meaningful progress overall in implementing the 2016 EITI Standard, with considerable improvements in April 2020.
 See the Validation Board decision here.
-The second Validation of the country will begin on 8 November 2019.
+The third Validation of the country will begin on 1 April 2022.

 Côte d'Ivoire's 2017 EITI Report covers extractive activities in the country for that fiscal year.
 The document is in French